maxcheever/thoughtCompiler/README.md

 <p align="center">
   <img src="test3.png" alt="drawing" style="width:700px;"/>
 </p>
-One can imagine that with a large enough input, an image (or more likely, very interesting tv static) can be created by these pixels
+One can imagine that with a large enough input, an image (or more likely, very interesting muddy grey) can be created by these pixels

 <br>
 <br>